AngelaFrecklington/data-analytics-portfolio/Projects/README.md

 # Loan Approval Prediction (ANZ Bank Analytics Challenge)

 ## 📌 Business Problem
-In the banking sector, accurately predicting whether a loan applicant will default is critical for managing financial risk.
+In the banking sector, predicting whether a loan applicant will default is essential for managing financial risk.

-The objective of this project was to build a machine learning model to predict loan default risk, helping lenders make safer and more informed decisions.
-The focus was on minimising false negatives (i.e. incorrectly approving high-risk applicants).
+The objective of this project was to develop a machine learning model to assess loan default risk, supporting lenders in making more informed and lower-risk decisions.
+A key focus was on minimising false negatives, where high-risk applicants are incorrectly approved.

 ---